3lvis/Sync/README.md

 ### Finally

-You are ready to go, check the [example project that uses App.net](https://github.com/NSElvis/Kipu/tree/master/Example) for how to use Kipu.
+You are ready to go, check the [example project that uses App.net](https://github.com/hyperoslo/Sync/tree/master/Example) for how to use Sync.

 ## Requirements